-3.1.5 It is recognized that plastic can become brittle at extreme low temperature (i.e., the glass transition temperature), which may compromise the expected fastener performance under code prescribed loads over the life of the structure.
-The design of fasteners for exterior wall finishes to cross-tie flanges shall take into account the local historical extreme low temperatures.
+3.1.5 It is recognized that plastic can become brittle at extreme low temperatures (i.e., the glass transition temperature), which may compromise the expected fastener performance under code prescribed loads over the life of the structure.
+The design of fasteners for exterior wall finishes to crosstie flanges shall account for the local historical extreme low temperatures.
 At sites with a ground snow load greater than zero, the following documentation is required: